1968 Malian coup d'état: The coup

 During the night of November 18–19, at midnight, the putschists gathered the Kati garrison and announced them their intentions.
 The telephone network was cut off at 2 am and cadres of the US-RDA were arrested before dawn.
 The soldiers stopped President Keïta's convoy as he was going back to Bamako from Mopti.
 They wanted him to be arrested at Koulikoro when landing from his riverboat, the Général Abdoulaye Soumaré, but Keïta was ahead of schedule and his Citroën DS was blocked at 10 am at Kayo, a few kilometers from Bamako.
 Lieutenant Bagayoko asked "Monsieur le président, voulez-vous vous mettre à la disposition de l’armée ?
 [Mr. President, would you like to make yourself available to the army?]" and the officers forced him into a BTR-152 armored personnel carrier.
 He was brought to the center of the capital by 11:30.
 They demand him to stop his socialist policy and to replace his collaborators but Modibo Keïta refused, arguing he was democratically elected as a socialist.
 However, according to Captain Abdoulaye Ouologuem, driver of the presidential car, the mutineers only demanded new elections but the president refused.
 The military faction then broadcast a radio message announcing "the dictatorial regime [...] has fallen".

 Consequences

-Due to the poor economic record of president Keïta, the coup was well received by the population.
+Due to the poor economic record of President Keïta, the coup was well received by the population.
 However, the immediate causes for the coup were overwhelming financial and economic problems, made worse by an especially poor harvest in 1968.
-Modibo Keïta and other cadres of the previous regime were imprisoned in Kidal and Taoudenni.
+Modibo Keïta, First Lady Mariam Travélé, and other members of the previous regime were imprisoned in Kidal and Taoudenni.
 Modibo Keïta died in captivity in Bamako in 1977.
 Ten lieutenants (Moussa Traoré, Baba Diarra, Youssouf Traoré, Filifing Sissoko, Tiécoro Bagayoko, Joseph Marat, Mamadou Sanogho, Cissema Toukara, Moussa Kone and Karim Dembele) and four captains (Yoro Diakité, Malik Diallo, Charles Cissoko and Mamadou Cissoko) formed the Military Committee for National Liberation.
 Moussa Traoré became its Chairman and promised democracy and free elections, that never came.
 He was proclaimed President in 1969 and ruled the country until he was deposed in the 1991 coup d'état.